t1f7/soundbank-editor/README.md

 ## Features

-* It can replace wem sound and save all event's and other's data.
+* It can list, extract and replace wem sounds saving all other data (headers, events, etc).

 ## Requirements